Trace-Based Java Testing: Deterministic Verification without Mocks

 Follow our step-by-step documentation to set up your first replay test in minutes.

 Standard tests verify "200 OK".
-BitDive validates the entire execution path: which methods were called, in what order, with what parameters, and which SQL queries ran.
+BitDive validates the entire execution path: who called who, in what order, with what parameters.

 If a developer refactors the code and accidentally changes the query logic (for example, removing a join or altering a WHERE condition), the test will fail even if the HTTP response looks correct.
-These are the subtle regressions that slip past status-code tests and cause production incidents weeks later.
+These are the subtle unexpected behavior changes that slip past status-code tests and cause production incidents weeks later.

 The Bottom Line

 Writing unit tests shouldn't require writing unit test code.
 Your application's real behavior is the gold standard.
 Capture it.
 Replay it.
 Validate it.
-That's the essence of zero-code testing.
+That's the essence of Trace-Based Testing.